-The first time you get out of bed, unless told otherwise, you will be able to put as much of your weight as you can bear on the side of your operation.
-After your surgery, it will be normal for you to feel pain, nausea and stiffness in your operated hip.
+The first time you get out of bed, unless told otherwise, you will be able to put as much of your weight as you can bear on your operated leg.
+It will be normal for you to feel pain, nausea, and stiffness in the operated knee.

 Managing your pain will be key to your recovery.
 Though normal, your pain will increase when you move around and do the exercises but should not be so intense as to prevent movement.
 You will notice the pain gradually easing as the days and weeks go by.
 After a week, it should have diminished significantly and be under control.
-Any stiffness in the operated joint may be due to the presence of blood, to inflammation in the surrounding tissue and to the healing process underway.
+Any stiffness in your operated knee may be due to the presence of blood, to inflammation in the surrounding tissue and to the healing process underway.
 You may experience fatigue due to physical stress, sometimes less than optimal sleep and blood loss during surgery.